WrestleCrap: Winners

-The 2001 award was not revealed until 2003 due to WrestleCrap's closing in 2001.
+The 2001 award was not revealed until 2003 due to WrestleCraps closing in 2001.
 Each year's Gooker Award, with the exceptions of 2001 and 2002, was determined by a poll of site visitors.
 The 2001 and 2002 awards were chosen by Reynolds, since he felt there was no competition those years.
 For the 2014 award, Reynolds declared that Vince McMahon's comments about "brass rings" and the Bella Twins feud were co-winners due to irregularities in the voting.

 WrestleCrap Radio (2005–2012; 2015–2021)

 In August 2005, WrestleCrap introduced a podcast called WrestleCrap Radio.
 Typically Reynolds and columnist Blade Braxton discussed their personal lives, made jokes that may or may not relate to current wrestling (or wrestling at all), and rarely discussed news items from the wrestling industry.
 On occasion interviews with guests from within the wrestling industry were broadcast such as their interviews with Vince Russo and Lance Storm.
 Induction writer Triple Kelly was the unofficial reserve host, having won a co-host contest in 2007.
 The regular podcasts ended with WrestleCrap Radio episode 249, released on July 13, 2012.
 On August 20, 2015, to coincide with the 10 year anniversary of WrestleCrap Radio, a new episode of Reynolds and Braxton's occasional RD and Blade Show podcast was instead revealed to be the surprise 250th episode of WrestleCrap Radio.
 Episode 251 was released ten days later on August 30, followed by two more episodes each in September and October.
 The show was retired following Braxton's death in March 2021.